olgupila/STORM-AI-devkit-2025/docs/dataset.md

 The STORM-AI dataset consists of a public challenge dataset and a private evaluation dataset.
 The public challenge dataset will contain astrometric and space weather data that can be used to train and validate AI algorithms.

 ## Public Challenge Dataset
-The public challenge dataset will be released on December 16, 2024.
+The public challenge dataset will include similar information to the warmup dataset.

 ## Evaluation Dataset
 The private evaluation dataset contains additional data that will be used to evaluate the performance of the participants' models.
 This private evaluation dataset consists of the trajectories and atmospheric density values of satellites not included in the public challenge dataset.